MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 ## Configure editing of records and fields

 You can control which records and fields sellers can edit directly in Viva Sales.
-If a record isn't allowed to be edited in Viva Sales, sellers must update the record in the CRM.

 By default, contacts are editable.
 For other records, you must turn on the option to allow editing.